zedricka/rac/README.md

 - Image recognition for other areas

 ## Project Plan
-### Pulling the HTML and CSS from Nordstrom App
+### Pulling the HTML and CSS from Nordstrom App:
 - Develop the lambda function
 - Test it locally
 - Pull the HTML and CSS

 ### Creating the image recognition function
 - Create the javascript file
 - Start on the function
 - Test the function
 - Implement function into the original app

 ### Create a video demo
 - Highlight image recognition
 - Explain how it works?

 ### Create Presentation
 - Address Problem + Solution
 - Explain how it works
 - Highlight usage
 - Why this allows for a better future for Nordstrom

 ### Stretch Goals
 - Brainstorm UI improvements
 - Implement the UI improvements
 - Attempt to develop the image recognition to other areas